Fr33yr/inventory-management/README.md

 ## Instalation

-To install and run the application on a local machine, use this comands.
+To install and run the application on a local machine, open a terminal and use this comands.

 install: ```yarn```
 run: ```yarn dev```